-- assess what surveys (e.g. land surveys) are required before work can commence and ensure such surveys are undertaken and their results are fed into the project;
+- identify the surveys (e.g. land surveys) required before work can commence, ensuring they're undertaken and their results are fed into the project

-- obtain feedback from clients and people using the building, and report on the performance of the contractors once the construction project is completed;
+- obtain feedback from clients and people using the building, reporting on the performance of the contractors once construction is completed

 - evaluate and advise on refurbishment, re-use, recycling and deconstruction.